Skip to Main Content

 The following refund schedule is subject to change by the Board of Trustees of The City University of New York.
 Tuition for the fall and spring semesters may be refunded as follows:

-• 100 percent refund for withdrawal from courses before the official start date of classes
+• 100% refund for withdrawal from courses before the official start date of classes

-• 75 percent refund for withdrawal within one week after the scheduled start date of classes
+• 75% refund for withdrawal within one week after the scheduled start date of classes

-• 50 percent refund for withdrawal during the second week after the scheduled start date of classes
+• 50% refund for withdrawal during the second week after the scheduled start date of classes

-• 25 percent refund for withdrawal during the third week after the scheduled start date of classes
+• 25% refund for withdrawal during the third week after the scheduled start date of classes

 • No refund for withdrawal later than the third week after the scheduled start date of classes